NEW SCHEMES LAUNCHING 2 MAY 2026

 Do I need an additional property licence in Harrow?

-Additional licensing requires that all smaller HMOs in a given area must obtain a licence.
-A smaller HMO is defined as a privately rented property with three or more people forming more than one household.
+Additional licensing requires smaller HMOs in a designated area to be licensed — a privately rented property with three or more people forming more than one household.

 Do I need a selective licence in Harrow?

-Selective licensing requires that all privately rented properties in a given area designated by the council must obtain a licence.
+Selective licensing requires almost all privately rented properties in a designated area to be licensed, regardless of the number of occupants.

 Selective licensing scheme one: Runs from 28th April 2021 until 27th April 2026, covering the ward of Edgware.